Stainie/python-email-sender/README.md

 A simple script for sending emails with attachment to several recipients.

 # message format
-Your `email_config.json` should be structured in the following way:
+Add `email_config.json` file to the root of your project.
+It should be structured in the following way:
 ```
 {
     'subject': '...',